What is ISO 14300

 Creating shapes in your layout with easy integration into rules and design processes helps

 Design teams working within Altium Designer utilize complex hierarchical schematic capture and design tools and PCB layout tools.
 Schematic capture allows teams to build designs in sections and to capture the sections on separate schematic sheets.
 Altium Designer also addresses the complexity of rigid-flex and multilayer designs with the layer stack manager.

 Working with 2D tools, design teams can use the Enhanced Layer Stack Manager to achieve the correct single-sided and differential impedances.
 The Stack Manager addresses layer pairing, rigid-flex requirements, and layer stack symmetry.
 Given these capabilities, design teams can define multiple PCB layer stacks and assign different layer stacks to different rigid-flex design zones.

 With a complete range of 2D and 3D tools, Altium Designer controls and manages the ECAD/MCAD design process.
 Altium Designer allows your design team to seamlessly switch between 2D and 3D editing modes.
 With this capability, electrical and mechanical design teams can simultaneously use unified MCAD tools to verify the physical aspects of the design make any adjustments to the schematic and PCB layout.

-3D visualization allows the PCB design to include mechanical details as well as the electronic details.
+3D visualization allows the PCB design to include mechanical details as well as electronic details.
 Switching to the 3D display and viewing the stack-up allows another evaluation of the component placement, routing, and check for any possible collisions between components or between components and enclosures.
-As a result, designs quickly progress from layout into the prototyping, manufacturing, assembly, and manufacturing stages of the project.
+As a result, designs quickly progress from layout to the prototyping, manufacturing, assembly, and manufacturing stages of the project.

 Mixed Signal Circuit Simulations Builds Compliance with ISO 14300-2 Specifications